Inheritance Tax

 1. Alternative ways to give tax-free

 Making unlimited payments directly to medical providers or educational institutions on behalf of others for qualified expenses without incurring a taxable gift or affecting your $15,000 gift exclusion is an alternative way to give tax-free.
-This method is a great way to assist a loved one with a large medical bill, or to help pay for a family member’s education.
+This method is a great way to assist a loved one with a large medical bill or to help pay for a family member’s education.

 Another example is, say you wanted to pay your grandson’s $50,000 tuition towards his medical degree.
 You could pay the university directly for his tuition and still give him an additional $15,000 tax-free.
 This strategy reduces your taxable estate and helps preserve your lifetime exemption.